bigdata-i523/hid331/README.md

    - Tyler Peterson
    hid:
    - 331
-   title: Big Data Applications In Using Neural Networks For Medical Image Analysis
+   title: Big Data Applications In Using Neural Network For Medical Image Analysis
    abstract: Neural networks are increasingly being used to assist medical professional in their review of medical imaging studies.
 These models help to identify tumor, strokes and malignant melanomas, among other maladies.
    url: https://github.com/bigdata-i523/hid331/paper2/report.pdf
-   type: LaTex
+   type: latex
    status: in progress
 ```